osmose-engineering/implicitus/README.md

 - **End-to-End Workflow**
   Complete prompt → model storage → slicing pipeline validated via curl and Python scripts.

+  ## Current Progress

+- **LLM-driven specification parsing**: Users can enter natural language prompts which are sent to a local Mistral model.
+The model returns JSON specs that are parsed into intermediate "draft" specs.
+- **Editable JSON branch workflow**: Draft specs are presented in an editable JSON pane.
+Users can manually adjust or correct the specification before committing.
+- **Commit to locked model**: A "Confirm & Lock" action merges the draft JSON into the canonical Proto-based model.
+The locked model is rendered in the 3D preview.
+- **3-panel UI layout**: Left side split into chat input (top) and editable JSON (bottom); right side shows the 3D preview.
+- **Design API endpoints**:
+  - `POST /design/review`: Accepts a natural language or JSON spec and returns the parsed spec + a human-readable summary.
+  - `POST /design/submit`: Accepts a finalized spec JSON and maps it to the internal Proto, validating it for downstream processing.
+- **Next steps**: Integrate ongoing conversational edits, branch history, and diff-based review workflows.

 ## Getting Started

 **Prerequisites**